Fractional Leadership

 From a financial standpoint, the contrast is significant.

-Fractional CTO pricing and costs:
+Fractional CTO Pricing and Costs

 Independent comparisons reinforce this advantage: